-- ensures that its membership includes a mix of skills appropriate to achieve the responsibilities of the Board, and provides new members with a suitable induction - adopts a governing style that values critical analysis and promotes deliberation - maintains a conflict of interest register - conducts a self-evaluation exercise every two years and reviews its results - invites to its meetings from time to time guest presenters, including members of staff and student leaders, to present on such matters that the Board considers appropriate to inform its understanding of the College's operations and issues and to aid decision-making - uses Committees to undertake detailed work in order to allow Board meetings to focus on strategic matters. - 3.
+- ensures that its membership includes a mix of in 'lls appropriate to achieve the responsibilities of the Board, and provides new members with a suita.' in 'uction - adopts a governing style that values critical analysis ar promotes deliberation - maintains a conflict of interest register - conducts a self-evaluation exercise every two years and reviews its results - invites to its meetings from time to time guest presenters, .iclv ng n embers of staff and student leaders, to present on such matters that the Board con der a propriate to inform its understanding of the College's operations and issues and to aid a isio making - uses Committees to undertake detailed work in order to allow Board view in strategic matters. - 3.
 Documentation for meetings is forwarded to Directors in advance of meetings so that sound preparation for the meeting is possible. - 4.
 The Board Committees review their Terms of Reference and work plans annually and submit these to the Board for approval. - 5.
 The College arranges Directors and Officers Insurance Liability. - 6.
 Directors must obtain a Director Identification Number within the prescribed timeframe and advise the Company Secretary of their Identification numbers.